Fourth of July is coming up so fast! It’s one of our favorite holidays and we like to dress extra festive.

-DIY Fourth of July Shirts are Awesome!
+DIY 4th of July Shirts are Awesome!

-We don’t spend a bunch of time or money on them, it’s just a really fun way to be patriotic and celebrate in style.
+We don’t spend a bunch of time or money on them, it’s just a really fun way to be patriotic and celebrate in a spirited way.

 I wouldn’t say I’m the craftiest person in the world so my DIYs are generally really simple and not made to last for a long time.

 This post is mostly about the ideas and less about the technique.
 If you have a better way of making a shirt, leave it in the comments!

-Both of these 4th of July shirt designs were made with whoever was wearing it in mind.
+Both of these 4th of July shirt ideas were made with whoever was wearing it in mind.
 I love that both kids have their own style and I love to encourage them to be who they want.

 Of course, the shirts are a mix of red, white and blue (and some black) since those are THE colors of Independence Day.